nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 :information_source: **Command Formats:** <br>

 * `organise RECOMMENDATION_INDEX` : Takes the recommendation at the specified index and saves it.
-* `organise CONTACT_INDEX... d/DAY T/START_TIME END_TIME l/LOCATION` : Creates a new meet up with the specified participants and information. `CONTACT_INDEX...` refers to the indices of the participants.
+* `organise CONTACT_INDEX... d/DAY T/START_TIME END_TIME l/LOCATION` : Creates a new meet up for participants with the given contact indices (including the user).

 </div>